Aerospike (database)

-Aerospike Database is a real-time, high performance NoSQL database.
-Designed for applications that cannot experience any downtime and require high read & write throughput.
-Aerospike is optimized to run on NVMe SSDs capable of efficiently storing large datasets (Gigabytes to Petabytes).
+Aerospike Database is a real-time, high-performance NoSQL database.
+It is designed for applications that cannot experience any downtime and require high read & write throughput.
+Aerospike is optimized to run on NVMe SSDs capable of efficiently storing large datasets (gigabytes to petabytes).
 Aerospike can also be deployed as a fully in-memory cache database.
-Aerospike offers Key-Value, JSON Document, Graph data, and Vector Search models.
-Aerospike is an open source distributed NoSQL database management system, marketed by the company also named Aerospike.
+Aerospike offers key-value, JSON document, graph data, and vector-search models.
+Aerospike is an open-source, distributed, NoSQL database-management system, marketed by the company also named Aerospike.

 History

 Aerospike was first known as Citrusleaf.
-In August 2012, the company - which had been providing its database since 2010 - rebranded both the company and software name to Aerospike.
+In August 2012, the company, which had been providing its database since 2010, rebranded both the company and software name to Aerospike.
 The name "Aerospike" is derived from the aerospike engine, a type of rocket nozzle that is able to maintain its output efficiency over a large range of altitudes, and is intended to refer to the software's ability to scale up.
-In 2012, Aerospike acquired AlchemyDB, and integrated the two databases' functions, including the addition of a relational data management system.
-On June 24, 2014, Aerospike was opensourced under the AGPL 3.0 license for the Aerospike database server and the Apache License Version 2.0 for its Aerospike client software development kit.
+In 2012, Aerospike acquired AlchemyDB, and integrated the two databases' functions, including the addition of a relational data-management system.
+On June 24, 2014, Aerospike was open-sourced under the AGPL 3.0 license for the Aerospike database server and the Apache License Version 2.0 for its Aerospike client software development kit.